MartinThoma/hwrt/docs/development.rst

 * ``nosetests`` for unit testing
 * ``pylint`` to find code smug
 * GitHub for hosting the source code
-* http://hwrt.readthedocs.org/ for hosting the documentation
+* http://hwrt.readthedocs.org/ or https://pythonhosted.org/hwrt for hosting the documentation

 Code coverage can be tested with